Iridium 33

 Iridium 33 was a communications satellite launched by Russia for Iridium Communications.
 It was launched into low Earth orbit from Site 81/23 at the Baikonur Cosmodrome at 01:36 UTC on 14 September 1997, by a Proton-K rocket with a Block DM2 upper stage.
 The launch was arranged by International Launch Services (ILS).
 It was operated in Plane 3 of the Iridium satellite constellation, with an ascending node of 230.9°.

 Mission

 Iridium 33 was part of a commercial communications network consisting of a constellation of 66 LEO spacecraft.
 The system uses L-Band to provide global communications services through portable handsets.
 Commercial service began in 1998.
 The system employs ground stations with a master control complex in Landsdowne, Virginia, a backup in Italy, and a third engineering center in Chandler, Arizona.

 Spacecraft

 The spacecraft was 3-axis stabilized, with a hydrazine propulsion system.
 It had 2 solar panels with 1-axis articulation.
-The system employed L-Band using FDMA/TDMA to provide voice at 4.8 kbps and data at 2400 bps with a 16 dB margin.
+The system employed L-Band using FDMA/TDMA to provide voice at 4.8 kbit/s and data at 2400 bit/s with a 16 dB margin.
 Each satellite had 48 spot beams for Earth coverage and used Ka-Band for crosslinks and ground commanding.